Login

 Moving tips from Comparis

-From buying moving boxes to forwarding mail at the post office: we give you key tips for moving home.
-Are you planning to have the move and cleaning done professionally?
-You can get up to five quotes through our relocation partner topmovers.
+From buying moving boxes to forwarding mail with the post office: here are some tips on moving home.
+Are you planning to have your move and cleaning done professionally?
+Through our moving partner topmovers, you can get up to five quotes.

-2. What notice periods apply when terminating a rental agreement?
+2. What notice periods apply when terminating a regular rental agreement?

-It is important that the notice of termination reaches the landlord by the business day before the termination deadline.
+It’s important your notice of termination reaches the landlord by the business day before the termination deadline.

-If no reasonable tenant is presented, the tenant is liable to pay the rent up to the termination date stipulated in the agreement.
+If you can’t find a tenant, you must continue to pay the rent up to the next termination date stipulated in your rental agreement.

 What requirements does the replacement tenant have to meet?

-In theory, one reasonable tenant should suffice.
 Make sure the new tenant confirms that they want to take over the new apartment as of an agreed-upon date.
 The landlord does not have to accept the reasonable tenants you suggest.
-However, in this case you are exempt from paying rent as of the theoretical takeover date.
+However, in this case you are exempt from paying rent as of when they would theoretically take over the apartment.

 4. Terminating a lease: special cases

 A fixed-term rental agreement ends on the agreed-upon date.
 No termination is necessary (Art.
-266 Para.
-1 OR).
+266 para.
+1 of the Swiss Code of Obligations).
 The lease can only be cancelled before the agreed-upon duration if it is stipulated in the rental agreement.

 Good to know: if a fixed-term tenancy is continued by tacit agreement, it converts into an indefinite tenancy.